 Undergraduate Stress Questionnaire (USQ).
 Unlike other stress measures, the USQ is a self- report questionnaire specifically targeted toward university students, providing items relevant in the life of an undergraduate student (Crandall et al, 1992).
 It is comprised of 82 common stressful life events and students will be asked to indicate which events have occurred within the last semester using a yes/no format of “it happened to me” or “it did NOT happen to me.”
 As indicated by the research on stress, the questionnaire likewise shows positive correlations with physical symptoms and negative correlations with mood (Crandall et al., 1992).
 The USQ shows adequate validity and reliability.
 Each student’s score is a total sum of stressful life events ranging from 0-82.
+Provide sample items for each measure

 Sleep Hygiene Index (SHI).
 In order to evaluate the use of sleep hygiene practices, the current study proposes to utilize the Sleep Hygiene Index (SHI).
 The SHI is a self-report measure comprised of 13 items rated on a five-point scale ranging from 0 (never) to 4 (always).
 It is a brief measure in comparison to previous, lengthier assessment instruments, showing satisfactory validity and reliability, including good test-retest reliability (Mastin et al. 2006; Cho et al., 2013).
-Items are based on “the diagnostic criteria for inadequate sleep hygiene in the International Classification of Sleep Disorders (American Sleep Disorders Association, 1990)” (Mastin et al. 2006).
+Items are based on “the diagnostic criteria for inadequate sleep hygiene in the International Classification of Sleep Disorders (American Sleep Disorders Association, 1990)” (Mastin et al., 2006).
 High scores indicate more maladaptive sleep hygiene practices, while lower scores demonstrate better sleep hygiene.
 The total score ranges from 0-52.

 Leisure Time Exercise Questionnaire (LTEQ).
 The LTEQ is a self-report questionnaire consisting of a 5-category rating range for three levels of physical activity: “Strenuous,” “Moderate,” and “Mild” exercise.
 Subjects are asked about their average weekly exercise and how often they complete 20 minutes or more minutes of either strenuous, moderate, or mild exercise during their free time.
 The ratings range from A through E indicating “Never,” “1-2 times,” “3-4 times,” “5-6 times,” and “7 or more times” (per week).
 For the three levels of exercise, the questionnaire provides both descriptions of physical states one would experience at that level and specific activity examples (i.e. running for strenuous exercise and bowling for mild exercise).
 The LTEQ provides information on activity patterns and physical fitness (Godin & Shephard, 1985).
+Psychometric property

 Student Course Engagement Questionnaire (SCEQ).
 Handelsman et al.’s (2005) SCEQ includes 23 items that are loaded onto four factors, including Factor 1 – Skills Engagement, Factor 2 – Emotional Engagement, Factor 3- Participation/Interaction Engagement, and Factor 4 – Performance Engagement.
 The measure shows reasonable reliability and internal consistency (Handelsman et al., 2005).
 The questions on this measure focus on academic engagement at the “micro” scale, and, consequently, items focus on academic achievement, interest in course content, showing effort and completing work, studying, participating in class discussion, and seeking help when needed among other items falling in a four-factor model.
-As indicated by Handelsman et al. (2005), items are rated on a 5-point rating scale, with the following instructions: “To what extent do the following behaviors, thoughts, and feelings describe you, in this course.
+Items are rated on a 5-point rating scale, with the following instructions: “To what extent do the following behaviors, thoughts, and feelings describe you, in this course.”
 Please rate each of them on the following scale: 1 = not at all characteristic of me, 2 = not really characteristic of me, 3 = moderately characteristic of me, 4 = characteristic of me, 5= very characteristic of me.”

 Statistical Analyses